glatzert/ACME-Server-ADCS/docfx/index.md

 For issuing client certificates it supports device-attest-01 challenges, which is currently in draft state and thus 'experimental'.
 It needs an Microsoft ADCS for certificate issuance, that allows auto-enrollment for the template used with the server.

+## License

+Please be advised that this project is _NOT_ free for commercial-use, but you may test it in any company and use it for your personal projects as you see fit, please refer to the [LICENSE](LICENSE) file for details.
+To obain a license for commercial-use, please [contact me via e-mail](mailto:thomas@th11s.de).
+Buying the license does not include maintenance, nevertheless I also provide maintenance contracts.
+If you need one or you need help in getting the service up and running, please use the e-mail-address above.

+The software is provided "as is", without warranty of any kind.

 ## Features

 - ACME [(RFC 8555)](https://www.rfc-editor.org/rfc/rfc8555) compliant server for certificate issuance